isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

       Tumor_Sample_Barcode,
       Hugo_Symbol),
     --
-    -- Then we can annotate the MC3 table with sample information, like what -- Study (the tissue type) the sample comes from.
+    -- Then we can annotate the MC3 table with sample information, for example, -- what Study (the tissue type) the sample comes from.
+We also want to make -- sure we're only looking at primary tumors ('TP').
     --
     annotMC3 AS (
     SELECT